alindeman/circular_queue/README.md

 # Circular Queue

-**circular_queue** *requires* Ruby 1.9 or a Ruby implementation that supports 1.9 syntax and standard library (e.g., JRuby or Rubinius in 1.9 mode).
+**circular_queue** *requires* Ruby 1.9 or a Ruby implementation that supports 1.9 syntax and standard library (e.g., JRuby in 1.9 mode;
+Rubinius 2.0 should work if/when Mutex#sleep is implemented).

 Documentation, including example use, is covered in the [API Docs](http://rdoc.info/github/alindeman/circular_queue/master/CircularQueue).